Repowering Solar Power Plants: Why And How To Do It?

 Table calculating the costs for a photovoltaic system repowering

-This article was created with the kind support of Guido Fiebes, Managing Partner, aeos energy Gesellschaft für Kapitalbeteiligungen mbH.
+The original article was written with the support of Guido Fiebes, managing partner of aeos energy group for capital investments LLC.